EU suspends development aid payments to Palestinians

-Several member states reject move by European Commission to put 691 million euros ($728m) of aid under review.
+Several member states had rejected a move by European Commission to put 691 million euros ($728m) of aid under review.

-The European Union has announced that it has suspended the payment of development aid to Palestinians after the armed group Hamas killed hundreds of Israelis in a multifront attack.
+The European Union has announced that it will not suspend payment of development aid to Palestinians, reversing course after an earlier announcement that it would freeze all aid payments was met with widespread criticism.

-The EU said on Monday that it was putting all 691 million euros ($728m) of development aid to the Palestinians under review.
+After stating on Monday that it was putting all 691 million euros ($728m) of development aid to the Palestinians under review, the EU now says that it will review payments to ensure they are not being misused.
+The bloc of European nations offered no explanation for the reversal.

 Keep readinglist of 3 items